About Kate Tyson & Thoughtful as Moss

 Hello.
 I’m Kate Tyson (née Strathmann)

 Through Wanderwell, I advise business leaders alongside a small team of expert number wranglers (aka, bookkeepers).
-This Substack is my writing home and, while connected to Wanderwell, also a container for thinking beyond business advice.
+This newsletter is my writing home and, while part of the Wanderwell world, also a container for thinking beyond business advice.

 Since my “day job” is at the helm of a small business advisory practice, I situate most of my systems change work within the broad fields of economics and business.
 This wasn’t an expected path for a young person who has since birth identified as an artist with a rebellious streak, nor for someone who prefers words to numbers!
 But here we are.